 Walter Allen, 'As I Walked Down New Grub Street.'

-Philip Sargant Florence's mother, Mary, who had taught at the Slade School of Art, decorated the walls of Highfield with murals, making it sadder to hear of its destruction.
+The interior walls of Highfield were decorated with murals by the artist Joan Souter-Robertson, making it sadder to hear of its destruction.
 The address was 128 Selly Park Road, but the land is now Southbourne Close, an exclusive, private cul-de-sac.
 Residents there have access to what little remains of Highfield - the Southbourne Close Pool, one of a number of lakes which once existed across Selly Hill, and the pagoda which can be glimpsed behind trees from Kensington Road.

-There was a scheme for Highfield in 1939 with the intention of building Isokon flats on Highfield's land.
+There was a scheme for Highfield in 1939 with the intention of Isokon building flats on Highfield's land.
 But the war intervened and Isokon could no longer operate.
-Here's a picture of what might have been, Isokon's Lawn Road flats in Hampstead, London:
+Here's a picture of what might have been, the Lawn Road flats, in Hampstead, London:

 himself, throwing a glass of brandy on to the fire and a jet of flame shooting out and scorching the backside of the person standing in front of it, who I have always believed was Henry Reed.
 And I remember, as we woke up at first light from our impromptu beds on couches and blankets strewn on the floor, seeing Gordon Herickx standing at the window and surveying the grounds of Highfield, which must have been two or three acres in extent, and saying meditatively to himself: 'So this is how the poor live!'"